Information about our role in protecting biodiversity

-Biodiversity also improves the places where we live, providing exercise, recreation and relaxation.
-Therefore it is essential that we protect biodiversity, and improve it from an international through to local level.
+Biodiversity also improves the places where we live; providing exercise, recreation and relaxation.
+So it's essential that we protect biodiversity, and improve it from an international through to local level.

 The planning process

-The planning and development process has an important role to play in removing or at least controlling some of the pressure.
-We work with International, European, National and Regional legislation to make sure that we're fulfilling our duties towards biodiversity as a local planning authority.
+The planning and development process has an important role to play.
+It can help remove, or at least control, some of the pressure.
+We work with legislation to make sure that we're fulfilling our duties towards biodiversity as a local planning authority.